 The Russian-born Dutch Grandmaster achieved the grandmaster title at the age of 14 years and 7 months.
 Giri is a four-time Dutch Chess Champion (2009, 2011, 2012, and 2015) and won the Corus Chess B Group in 2010.
 He has also represented the Netherlands at four Chess Olympiads, winning two individual bronze medals.
 In 2016, Giri participated in the Candidates tournament, drawing all of his games.

-A former chess prodigy who became the youngest player to pass the 2600 threshold in October 2008, breaking the record previously held by Magnus Carlsen.
-In February 2015 he entered the World top 10 after tying for second place at the 2015 Tata Steel Chess Tournament.
-He is a three-time Philippines Chess Champion and also won the Bilbao Chess Masters Final champion, 2016 Sinquefield Cup, and 2016 overall Grand Chess Tour winner.
+So is a former chess prodigy who became the youngest player to pass the 2600 threshold in October 2008, breaking the record previously held by Magnus Carlsen.
+In February 2015 he entered the world top-10 after tying for second place at the 2015 Tata Steel Chess Tournament.
+He is a three-time Philippines Chess Champion, 2015 Bilbao Chess Masters Final champion, 2016 Sinquefield Cup, and 2016 overall Grand Chess Tour winner.

-Nakamura is a four-time United States Chess Champion who also won the 2011 edition of the Tata Steel Group A. He has represented the United States at five Chess Olympiads, winning two team bronze medals and the first team gold in 40 years at the 2016 Olympiad.
+Nakamura is a four-time United States Chess Champion who also won the 2011 edition of the Tata Steel Group A. He has represented the United States at six Chess Olympiads, winning two team bronze medals and the first team gold in 40 years at the 2016 Olympiad.
 In May 2014, when FIDE began publishing its official rapid and blitz chess ratings, Nakamura was ranked number one in the world on both lists.